 '''

-include_HEADERS = foo.h bar/bar.h

-will install the two files as $(includedir)/foo.h and $(includedir)/bar.h.

-The 'nobase' prefix is also supported,

 nobase_include_HEADERS = foo.h bar/bar.h

 '''

+will install the two files as \$(includedir)/foo.h and \$(includedir)/bar/bar.h (see Section 6.3 [Alternative], page 27).

 Usually, only header files that accompany installed libraries need to be installed.
 Headers used by programs or convenience libraries are not installed.
 The noinst_HEADERS variable can be used for such headers.
 However when the header actually belongs to one convenient library or program, we recommend listing it in the program's or library's 'SOURCES' variable (see Section 7.1.1 [Program Sources], page 29) instead of in noinst_HEADERS.
 This is clearer for the Makefile.am reader. noinst_HEADERS would be the right variable to use in a directory containing only headers and no associated library or program.